lamachine/Basic_Orchestrator_Agent_Personality/README.md

 3. Configure the system:
    - Copy `.env.example` to `.env`
    - Update settings in `.env` for your environment
+   - Edit `config/config.yaml` to customize the orchestrator and agents

 ## Running the System